ibm-cloud-docs/logs-router/howto/onboard-cloud-logs-tenant.md

 # Configuring the {{site.data.keyword.logs_routing_full_notm}} service to route platform logs to an {{site.data.keyword.logs_full_notm}} instance
 {: #onboard-cloud-logs-tenant}

-You must create a tenant per region of your account for the {{site.data.keyword.logs_routing_full}} service to manage logs that are generated in that region of the {{site.data.keyword.cloud_notm}}.
+You must create tenants in your account for the {{site.data.keyword.logs_routing_full}} service to manage logs that are generated in that region of the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 {{site.data.content.tenant_definition_note}}

-You must create (onboard) a tenant in your account **in each region** where you want to use {{site.data.keyword.logs_routing_full_notm}}.
+You must create a tenant in your account **in each region** where you want to use {{site.data.keyword.logs_routing_full_notm}}.
 Each region is independent and regions do not share data.
 {: important}

 ## Before you begin
 {: #onboard-cloud-logs-tenant-before-you-begin}

-Be sure that you have completed the following steps:
+Complete the following steps:

 1. Review [About {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-about) to understand concepts.

-2. Review the [getting started](/docs/logs-router?topic=logs-router-getting-started) to understand configuration steps.

-3. Install all prerequisite tools as described in the [getting started](/docs/logs-router?topic=logs-router-getting-started&interface=ui#getting-started-before-you-begin-2).
+2. Install all prerequisite tools as described in the [getting started](/docs/logs-router?topic=logs-router-getting-started&interface=ui#getting-started-before-you-begin-2).

-4. Set up permissions to manage targets in the account.
+3. Set up permissions to manage targets in the account.
 For more information, see [Setting up IAM permissions for managing tenants](/docs/logs-router?topic=logs-router-tenant-iam-permissions).

-5. To create a target by using the API, check that you can connect to {{site.data.keyword.logs_routing_full_notm}} by using the management API.
-For more information, see [Enabling connectivity to manage tenants in {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-tenant-enable-connectivity).
+4. To get details on a tenant by using the API, check that you can connect to {{site.data.keyword.logs_routing_full_notm}} by using the management API.
+For more information, see [Connecting to {{site.data.keyword.logs_routing_full}}](/docs/logs-router?topic=logs-router-about#about_connecting).

 ## Retrieving the IAM bearer token
 {: #onboard-cloud-logs-tenant-retrieve-iam-token-cli}
+{: step}

 You must get an {{site.data.keyword.iamlong}} (IAM) access token to authenticate your requests to the {{site.data.keyword.logs_routing_full}} service.
 For more information, see [Retrieving an access token](/docs/logs-router?topic=logs-router-retrieve-access-token).